tou97/CISTL/README.md

 ```

 ---

+## 🚀 Getting Started
+### Prerequisites
+Ensure the following are installed on your system:
+- Docker

+### Local Development with Docker Compose
+- `docker compose up --build` to start the application.
+- `docker compose down` to remove the application.

+---

 ## 💡 Deployment
 This project uses GitHub Actions to deploy the app to a Hetzner VPS whenever changes are merged into the `main` branch, as well as adhering to trunk based development methodology.
 Read more here: https://trunkbaseddevelopment.com/